Table of Contents

 Factors Affecting Dental SEO Cost

-A lot of dentists ask, “Why does one SEO company quote me $1000 a month and another quotes $3,000?
+A lot of dentists ask: “Why does one SEO company quote me $1000 a month and another quotes $3,000?
 Are the expensive ones just ripping dentists off?”

 Not necessarily.
 SEO pricing comes down to how much work is actually needed to get you ranking and that depends on a few key things:

-1. Where You’re Located and How Competitive It Is
+Where You’re Located and How Competitive It Is

 If you’re in a small town with just a few dentists, ranking on Google is going to be way easier than if you’re in the middle of a big city where every dentist is fighting for the same patients.
 More competition means more work: more content, more links, more everything and yes, that means higher costs.

-2. What’s Actually Included in the Service
+What’s Actually Included in the Service

 Some agencies only do the basics: change a few page titles, maybe write a blog post here and there, and call it “SEO.”
 Others handle everything: building out service pages, optimizing your Google Business Profile, creating local content, getting backlinks, managing reviews, and tracking results.
 Naturally, the more that’s included, the more it costs.

-3. How Good (or Bad) Your Website Is Right Now
+How Good (or Bad) Your Website Is Right Now

 If your website is brand new or was built 10 years ago and loads like a snail, the SEO company has to fix a lot of foundational stuff first (technical SEO).
 That’s extra work.
-If your site is already decent, they can skip straight to growth strategies like content and links.
+If your site is already decent, they can skip straight to growth strategies like content creation and links.

-4. Content Creation
+Content Creation

 Strong SEO is fueled by content: detailed service pages, blog posts answering patient questions, videos, and FAQs.
 Quality content takes time and skill to produce, so if you want a steady stream of it each month, that will be factored into the cost.

-5. Link Building
+Link Building

 Google pays attention to which other websites link to you.
 The more reputable and relevant the sites, the more credibility you earn.
-Getting these kinds of links takes effort — relationships, outreach, creating share-worthy content — so agencies that focus on high-quality links will usually cost more, but the payoff is worth it.
+Getting these kinds of links takes effort — relationships, outreach, creating share-worthy content so agencies that focus on high-quality links will usually cost more, but the payoff is worth it.

-6. How Fast You Want Results
+How Fast You Want Results

 SEO isn’t instant.
 If you’re okay with steady growth over 6–12 months, the work can be spread out.
 If you want to move faster, the agency has to put in more resources upfront, and that will raise the monthly cost.